asontu/Asontus-Sitecore-nifties/README.md

 When you've opened an item in a different way than via the content-tree but you wanna see where in the tree it is, quickly go there with this button.

 ![Scroll to active item](./assets/scroll-to-selected.gif)

+### Open current item in the DB Browser

+A link is added after the item name to open the item in the DB Browser, respecting the current database and language.

 ### Open form in content editor